 - If your video setup is not near the primary access point consider running an ethernet cable from the outlet or network switch and setting up your router at the center of your production.

 - Make sure you have a line of sight between your devices and the router.
-If your router is on the floor or there are walls in the way it will have an impact on your connection speed and throughput.
+If your router is on the floor or if there are walls in the way, it could have an impact on your connection speed and throughput.

 - Check your router settings and make sure the appropriate ports are open and “wireless isolation” is disabled as this can prevent devices from appearing inside of Switcher as an available input.
 You will also want to make sure “TX bursting” and “frame aggregation” is turned off, these settings can result in extreme dropped frames if not properly managed.

-For a list of advanced network settings view our Knowledge Base article here.
+For a list of advanced network settings view our Network Requirements Knowledge Base article.

-The most important key to working with WiFi is to test in advance - If you are going live be sure to setup your gear and test ahead of time.
+The most important part of working with WiFi is to test in advance!
+Whenever you go live, make sure to setup your gear and test ahead of time.
 This is especially important if you are shooting video at a new or different location.
-If the venue or location has a network admin or IT contact be sure to let them know what you are trying to accomplish and arrive a day or two before your event so you have time to make adjustments if needed.
+If the venue or location has a network admin or IT contact, be sure to let them know what you are trying to accomplish and arrive a day or two before your event so you have time to make adjustments if needed.